radiusmethod/socketzero-marketplace-offering/README.md

 Customers receive full access to SocketZero after subscribing to the AMI and up to **5 free connections**.
 Additional connections may require separate licensing arrangements.

 ### Internet Connection Requirement
 This product requires an internet connection to deploy properly.
-Terraform will download and install packages during deployment including system updates, web server software, and SocketZero service configurations.
+Terraform will download and install nginx for the test web server during deployment.

 > ⚠️ **Important**: Ensure your deployment environment has outbound internet access for package downloads and AWS service communications.